mnenslei/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a class-based and a functional component?

+Functional components are plainer js functions that accept props and return react elements while class-based components extend from react and create a render function which returns a react element, they also are stateful components that implement state.

 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?

+componentWillMount is called after the parent function renders while componentDidUpdate is called when new props are created or state changes.

 3. Define stateful logic.

+Stateful logic is any code that uses state.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+Arrange - sets up the test case
+Act - cover what is being tested, it acts on the target behavior Assert - the expected outcome, will result in a response (if the code works)